Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/cluster-production-configuration-guide/cluster-configuration-process.md

 </yandex>
 ```

 1. Some parts of configuration will contain repeated elements (like allowed ips for all the users).
 To avoid repeating that - use substitutions file.
-By default its /etc/metrika.xml, but you can change it for example to /etc/clickhouse-server/substitutions.xml with the &lt;include_from&gt; section of the main config.
+By default its /etc/metrika.xml, but you can change it for example to /etc/clickhouse-server/substitutions.xml with the <include_from> section of the main config.
 Put the repeated parts into substitutions file, like this:

 ```markup
 <?xml version="1.0"?>